 It comes from the plant family of matricaria chamomilla or chamaemelum nobile.
 Chamomile tea is most-known for its soothing properties.
 It helps calm the symptoms of anxiety and is found effective in reducing stress in an individual.
 It also be used to fight insomnia as it aids sleep.

 In a study of women with postpartum who were experiencing sleep problems, it was found that consuming chamomile tea for 2 weeks led to improvement in sleep quality and lessen symptoms of depression.
+Nursing writing services experts claim that chamomile tea is especially useful for those students who have trouble sleeping.

 Chamomile tea may also help in relieving high blood lipid, high blood sugar, and insulin levels, as well as soothing premenstrual symptoms.